walasek/node-binary-encoder/README.md

 ## Benchmarks

-The following benchmark results compare Protobuf to this implementation for some basic data structure and a long string of length at least N. `binary-encoder-buf` uses a preallocated buffer for all operations.
+The following benchmark compares Protobuf to this implementation for some basic data structure and a long string of length at least N. `binary-encoder-buf` uses a preallocated buffer for all operations.

 ```
 protobuf x 243,121 ops/sec ±3.58% (86 runs sampled)